supercgor/RAS-Deepxde/README.md

 This project is still developing.
 And the backend using to test is PyTorch.
 There may be some bugs in the code.
 If you find any bugs, please contact us.
 Thank you very much.

-This project is mainly developed by: ...
+This repo is mainly developed by: Chon Hei Lo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>